markets-agent/agentic-search/README.md

-# agentic research
+# agentic search

 ## what is this ?

-This repo holds the code for an agentic research tool, building up on this excellent [LangChain web search assistant YouTube tutorial](https://www.youtube.com/watch?v=DjuXACWYkkU).
+This repo holds the code for [an agentic search tool package](https://pypi.org/project/agentic-search/), building up on this excellent [LangChain web search assistant YouTube tutorial](https://www.youtube.com/watch?v=DjuXACWYkkU).

 It can search: